Absenteeism undermines a student’s ability to perform at his/ her best and is

 some merely demand added caution.

-At ATC, we practice emergency control procedures to establish that:
+At LRATC, we practice emergency control procedures to establish that:

 - procedures and staff authority are clear to all